Lightner Witmer: Early life

 Witmer was born in Philadelphia on June 28, 1867.
-He was born David L. Witmer Jr., but at age 50, he changed his name to Lightner.
-Witmer was born to a devout Catholic mother and father: David Witmer, a Germantown pharmacist who graduated from a Philadelphia College in 1862; and Katherine Huchel, about whom little is known.
+His birth name was David L. Witmer Jr., but he changed it to Lightner at age 50.
+His parents were devout Catholics: his father, David Witmer, a Germantown, Philadelphia, pharmacist who graduated from a Philadelphia college in 1862, and his mother, Katherine Huchel, about whom little is known.
 He was the eldest of four children, followed by Albert Ferree, Lilly Evelyn, and Paul DeLancey.
 Later in life, Witmer became a faculty member at the University of Pennsylvania.
-Ferree obtained his physiology doctorate from the University of Pennsylvania, Lilly Evelyn received her bacteriology medical degree in Berlin, and Paul DeLancey obtained a doctoral degree in Pharmacy.
+Ferree earned his doctorate in physiology from the University of Pennsylvania, Lilly Evelyn received her bacteriology medical degree in Berlin, and Paul DeLancey earned a doctoral degree in pharmacy.
 By the end of 1905, Witmer and his siblings had all become doctors in a range of disciplines.

 Education

-As a young man, Witmer wanted a better future and a better world after the social problems he saw as a result of the Civil War.
-In 1880, Witmer and his brother Ferree enrolled in the Prep School “Episcopal Academy of Philadelphia”, one of the best schools in America at the time.
+As a young man, Witmer wanted a better future and a better world after the social problems he saw as a result of the American Civil War.
+In 1880, Witmer and his brother Ferree enrolled in the Episcopal Academy of Philadelphia, a preparatory school and one of the best schools in America at the time.

-Witmer showed his intelligence and reasoning ability at Prep School.
+Witmer showed his intelligence and reasoning ability at prep school.
 Witmer and two other boys were told to build a canoe, each having everything they needed to complete their task.
 His two schoolmates were arguing over who would build the canoe first, but Witmer thought and told the other children, "I wish to finish last as I will learn from others' mistakes and build the best canoe."

 He graduated with high honors at age 17.

-In 1884, Witmer enrolled at the University of Pennsylvania to study art, but after a couple of years he transferred to the Finance and Economy department where he obtained a Bachelor's degree in 1888, aged 20.
-During his freshman year, he was chosen as the class president and earned a reputation as an outstanding student.
+In 1884, Witmer enrolled at the University of Pennsylvania to study art, but after a couple of years he transferred to the Finance and Economy Department, from which he obtained a bachelor's degree in 1888 (aged 20).
+During his first year, he was chosen as the class president and earned a reputation as an outstanding student.
 After a stint as a teacher, Witmer decided to return to the University of Pennsylvania for his graduate studies in political science.

 Rugby Academy

 During the fall of 1888, Witmer was offered a job as an instructor at Rugby Academy, a male secondary school.
-He taught History and English.
+He taught history and English.

-While he was teaching at the academy, Witmer noticed that a 14-year-old student who wished to go to college had extreme difficulties in differentiating sounds, as well as other speech problems that might today be called dyslexia.
-Witmer decided to help him to correct his problem; the child progressed satisfactorily and was able to continue studying, eventually enrolling at the University of Pennsylvania.
-This success made Witmer believe that children with learning difficulties could satisfactorily engage in education with support, dedication and special education.
+While he was teaching at the academy, Witmer noticed that a 14-year-old student who wished to attend college had extreme difficulty distinguishing between sounds, as well as other speech problems that might today be called dyslexia.
+Witmer decided to help him correct his problem; the child progressed satisfactorily and was able to continue studying, eventually enrolling at the University of Pennsylvania.
+This success made Witmer believe that children with learning difficulties could satisfactorily engage in education with support, dedication, and special education.

-The following year, Witmer decided to attend graduate school at the University of Pennsylvania and was accepted into the Philosophy department.
+The following year, Witmer decided to attend graduate school at the University of Pennsylvania and was accepted into the Philosophy Department.
 He intended to study law and to work towards an advanced degree in political science.